hrishi508/Gravitational-Wave-Detection-Using-Deep-Learning/README.md

 https://user-images.githubusercontent.com/68325029/151689052-8522d79c-68ce-49a9-88f1-1959bb0550e6.mp4

+To learn more about Gravitation Waves, you can visit [these](https://www.gw-openscience.org/path/) tutorials hosted on the GWOSC website or complete the [GWOSC Open Workshop](https://www.gw-openscience.org/workshops).

+# Why Deep Learning?

 According to Krastev [1], the groundbreaking discoveries of **gravitational waves** from **binary black-hole mergers** and **coalescing neutron stars** have started a new era of Multi-Messenger Astrophysics.

+These discoveries were made possible by the [Advanced Laser Interferometer Gravitational Wave Observatory ](https://ligo.caltech.edu/page/ligos-ifo)(LIGO) and [Virgo collaborations](http://public.virgo-gw.eu/the-virgo-collaboration/).
+As gravitational-wave detectors increase their sensitivity many more observations, including BBH, binary neutron star (BNS) and black hole - neutron star (BHNS) signals are likely to be detected more frequently.

+The computational cost of the low-latency GW searches based on implementations of matched-filtering is presently such that their extension to the full manifold is infeasible.Most importantly, these surveys may miss important GW transients where a rapid follow-up is critical for successful observation of their electromagnetic counterparts due to their fast decay rate.
+They need to be identified and localized within several hours after the compact binary merger and promptly observed in the entire electromagnetic spectrum.

+Therefore, based on the above considerations, the need arises for new methods to overcome the limitations and computational challenges of existing GW detection algorithms.
+Deep-learning methods are able to perform analysis rapidly since the computationally intensive part of the algorithm is done during the training stage before the actual inference, which could make them multitudes faster than the conventional match-filtering techniques.

+# About this Project...

 In this project we use various deep-learning techniques to rapidly identify transient gravitational-wave signals from binary neutron star and black-hole mergers in a noisy time series representative of typical gravitational-wave detector data.
-These results demonstrate the potential of artificial neural networks for real-time detection of gravitational-wave signals from binary neutron star mergers, which is critical for a prompt follow-up and detailed observation of the electromagnetic and astro-particle counterparts accompanying these important transients.

-These discoveries were
-made possible by the Advanced Laser Interferometer Grav- itational Wave Observatory (LIGO) and Virgo collabora- tions.
-As gravitational-wave detectors increase their sen- sitivity many more observations, including BBH, binary neutron star (BNS) and black hole - neutron star (BHNS) signals are likely to be detected more frequently.

-The computational cost of these low-latency GW searches based on implementations of matched-filtering is presently such that their extension to the full 9D signal manifold is computationally prohibitive

-Most impor-
-tantly, these surveys may miss important GW transients where a rapid follow-up is critical for successful observation of their electromagnetic counterparts

-due to their fast decay
-rate they need to be identified and localized within several hours after the compact binary merger and promptly ob- served in the entire electromagnetic spectrum.
-Therefore, based on the above considerations, the need arises for new methods to overcome the limitations and computational challenges of existing GW detection algorithms, in partic- ular, approaches to detect in real-time GW signals from binary neutron star (and black hole-neutron star) mergers in the full parameter space available to current and future GW detectors

-Deep-learning methods are able to perform analysis rapidly since the computationally intensive part of the algorithm is done during the training stage before the actual data analysis [19], which could make them or- ders of magnitude faster than conventional match-filtering techniques

 # Versions
 1) Python     - 3.6.9